 Psychotherapy, also known as talk therapy, is a way to help individuals with a wide range of mental illnesses and emotional difficulties.
 This process can help people with anorexia explore the specific causes behind their disorder and plan their roads to recovery.

 Therapy may only last a few months, though it can last for years if necessary.
 Psychotherapy can help to normalize eating habits and obtain a healthy weight appropriate for the individual.
-Therapy can also assist the patient in exploring healthy habits to replace the detrimental eating practices.
-An individual may also learn how to monitor their food intake and their stress to deal with situations that lead them to binge eat.
+Therapy can also assist the patient in exploring healthy habits to replace detrimental eating practices.
+An individual may also learn how to monitor their food intake and their stress to deal with situations that lead them to restrict food intake.